-The Dallas Cowboys hired Stephen Brown as an offensive assistant for the 2016 season.
-Brown is in his second stint with an NFL team, and will work with Coach Gary Brown and the running backs in the coordination of the running game, while also serving as a point person for Head Coach Jason Garrett on research projects and day-to-day operations.
+The Dallas Cowboys hired Stephen Brown as an offensive assistant prior to the 2016 season to work with Coach Gary Brown and the running backs in the coordination of the running game, while also serving as a point person for Head Coach Jason Garrett on research projects and day-to-day operations.

 Brown earned his degree in Sport Management from the University of Tennessee and is a native of Charlotte, North Carolina.